 - For information about housing go to the Off Campus Housing page of UWM Auxiliary Services.

-Library: There are a number of journals and books available in the N. J. Papastamatiou Memorial Library, which is housed in Room 487 of the Physics building.
+Library: There are a number of books available in the N. J. Papastamatiou Memorial Library, which is housed in Room 481 of the Physics building.
 To access the collection, you may get a key from any Physics department secretary.
-The lending library contains standard graduate textbooks and a good selection of books in mathematical physics, particle physics and gravitational physics.
-The journals in the collection include Physical Review B and D, Physical Review Letters, Astrophysical Journal, Comm.
-Math Physics and Journal of Mathematical Physics.
-For more current issues, check with professors who have subscriptions or go to the Golda Meir Library located on campus.
+More extensive holdings are available at the UWM Golda Meir Library located on campus.

 Elsewhere on Campus